oasis-open/cti-stix-elevator/docs/command-line.rst

                 Show this help message and exit

   --missing-policy {use-custom-properties,add-to-description,ignore}
                         Policy for including STIX 1.x content that cannot be represented directly in STIX 2.x.
+The default is 'add- to-description'.

   --custom-property-prefix CUSTOM_PROPERTY_PREFIX
                         Prefix to use for custom property names when missing policy is 'use-custom-properties'.
+The default is
+                        'elevator'.

   --infrastructure
                 Infrastructure will be included in the conversion.
                 Default for version 2.1 is true.

+  --incidents           Incidents will be included in the conversion.

   --package-created-by-id PACKAGE_CREATED_BY_ID
                 Use provided identifier for "created_by_ref"